tildearrow/furnace/doc/2-interface/menu-bar.md

 # window

-all these commands show or hide their associated windows.
+all these menu items show or hide their associated windows.

 - [song information](song-info.md)
 - [subsongs](song-info.md)